jg223fp/Thermal_sensor_drone/doc/setup.md

 We choosed to use IFTTT.

 Explenation of  the fields:
-* Create a Process ID – this can be anything you want, it’s a unique identifier for the IFTTT process
+* Create a Process ID: this can be anything you want, it’s a unique identifier for the IFTTT process
-* Create an Event ID – this is what our event within IFTTT will be called, make something up!
+* Create an Event ID: this is what our event within IFTTT will be called, make something up!
-* Key – we will get this from IFTTT after creating the IFTTT app
+* Key: we will get this from IFTTT after creating the IFTTT app
-* Values- Here we type the name of our payload values that we will send.
+* Values: Here we type the name of our payload values that we will send.
 We can send up to three.

 ![integration](/doc/img/TTN7.jpg "integration")